About PACHA

 How the Council Performs Its Work

 Subcommittees consisting of members of PACHA may be established to perform specific functions within the Council's jurisdiction.
 Subcommittees make preliminary recommendations for consideration of the full council.
-Currently, PACHA consists of three subcommittees: The Ending the HIV Epidemic in the U.S. and the National HIV/AIDS Strategy Subcommittee, Stigma and Disparities Subcommittee, and the Global Subcommittee.
 The Department Committee Management Officer is notified upon establishment of each subcommittee and is provided information on its name, membership, function, and estimated frequency of meetings.

 Management and support services are provided by the Office of Infectious Disease and HIV/AIDS Policy, Office of the Assistant Secretary for Health, U.S. Department of Health and Human Services (HHS).